-The technological shift has brought more than just a new generation of influencers and consumers; artificial intelligence (AI), virtual and augmented reality (VR/AR), 3D Printers, wearable technology, are all recent technological developments, disrupting industries and business models all over the world.
+The technological shift has brought more than just a new generation of influencers and consumers; artificial intelligence (AI), virtual and augmented reality (VR/AR), 3D Printers, and wearable technology are all recent technological developments, disrupting industries and business models all over the world.

-Thanks to the AI the trend-watching game in fashion is no longer based on instincts, buyers, and associates, but real customer data.
+Thanks to AI, the trend-watching game in fashion is no longer based on instincts, buyers, and associates but on real customer data.

-Aggregating multiple points of interaction such as smartphones, wearables, IoT (smart labels) and social media, lets the AI is not to take over and replace the head of design but rather enhance his/her creative process, supporting the decision-making process by quantifying everything, in a more comprehensive way.
+Aggregating multiple points of interaction, such as smartphones, wearables, IoT (smart labels), and social media, lets the AI not take over and replace the head of design but rather enhance his/her creative process, supporting the decision-making process by quantifying everything, in a more comprehensive way.

-For example, the head of design already knows that black and green are his chosen colours for the next collection, but this time AI can help, through volume quantification, showing exactly what trends are raising.
+For example, the head of design already knows that black and green are his chosen colors for the next collection, but this time AI can help, through volume quantification, showing exactly what trends are rising.

-Analysing the consumer’s response to social media noise, tweets, re-tweets, shares, likes and comments, helps the AI understand the overall sentiment, and determine with high accuracy not only what is relevant and what is not, but most importantly, why.
+Analyzing the consumer’s response to social media noise, tweets, re-tweets, shares, likes, and comments, helps the AI understand the overall sentiment and determine with high accuracy not only what is relevant and what is not, but most importantly, why.

 “There was a time when even the metal needle would have been seen as shocking and profoundly new.”
 Jonathan Ive, Chief Design Officer at Apple.

 It took quite a long time to leave the needle behind.
-In fact, the luxury fashion still honours the needle as the ultimate tool in the hands of a skilled workman; the essence of the craftsmanship, handmade luxury goods.
+In fact, luxury fashion still honors the needle as the ultimate tool in the hands of a skilled workman, the essence of craftsmanship, and handmade luxury goods.

-The rise of smart sensors, wearable tech and 3D printing, bring extra functionality to our clothes.
-From garments that we wore to keep us safe, warm, decent and showcase our personal identity, to smart clothes that can interact with us and the world around us.
+The rise of smart sensors, wearable tech, and 3D printing brings extra functionality to our clothes.
+From garments that we wore to keep us safe, warm, and decent and showcase our personal identity to smart clothes that can interact with us and the world around us.